opendatacam/opendatacam-website/README.md

 git push
 ```

 NOTE: very important to have a `.nojekyll` file in the docs/ directory so Github pages doesn't ignore the `_next` directory.
+This file should be created automaticly with `npm run export`

-This file is created automaticly with `npm run export`
+NOTE2: need also to have a `CNAME` file in the `docs/` with the custom domaine `opendata.cam` , it should be generated at build time.
+This file should be created automaticly with `npm run export`